By Eric Vandenbroeck and

 the 1973 Middle East war-which led to higher food prices, inflation and

 recession.
-The resulting discontent was manifest in a
+The resulting discontent was manifest in a series of

 A second, trend was